wq/wq/docs/rest/about-rest.md

 **wq.db.rest** facilitates the creation of REST-ful APIs that also function as complete websites.
 When combined with a compatible client library (i.e. [wq.app]), this flexibility makes it possible to create progressively-enhanced websites that also function well offline (via client-side rendering).
 While it is nominally a REST interface, wq.db.rest is intended to be used as the core controller in a web application, rather than to build a supplemental API (see "[My website is its own REST API]").
 That said, like the rest of wq.db, individual parts of wq.db.rest you find useful can be integrated into your application without requiring the whole module.

 wq.db.rest is heavily influenced by (and directly dependent on) the [Django REST Framework] (DRF).
-It is also inspired by the [django.contrib.admin] automatic admin interface.  wq.db.rest brings these ideas together with a [Router] that subclasses DRF's `DefaultRouter`, but takes a model-centric (rather than viewset-centric) approach to route registration and handling.
+It is also inspired by the [django.contrib.admin] automatic admin interface.  wq.db.rest brings these ideas together with a [ModelRouter] that subclasses DRF's `DefaultRouter`, but takes a model-centric (rather than viewset-centric) approach to route registration and handling.

 ## Background Reading